ordina-jworks/ordina-jworks.github.io/_posts/2018-11-01-Inter-service-communication.md

    }
 {% endhighlight %}

-Rather than throwing an exception in the decode method of the ErrorDecoder, you return an exception to Feign and Feign will throw it for you.
+Rather than throwing an exception in the `decode` method of the `ErrorDecoder`, you return an exception to Feign and Feign will throw it for you.
-The default error decoder `ErrorDecoder.Default` always throws a FeignException.
+The default error decoder `ErrorDecoder.Default` always throws a `FeignException`.
-The problem with ending up with a FeignException is that it does not contain a lot of structure.
+The problem with ending up with a `FeignException` is that it does not contain a lot of structure.
 It is a plain `RuntimeException` which only contains a message with a stringified response body.
 No way of interpreting that exception to rethrow a more functional exception eg. `UserNotFoundException`.

 ## Error decoder